A word from Leslie Quarrier, CPYB, Owner and Lead Broker:

 Boating guarantees wonderful memories.
 Boating provides 'Vacations on Demand'.

-"I offer comprehensive knowledge of fine power and sailing yachts, among those are: luxury yachts, Downeast and express cruisers, trawlers and sailboats, including Grand Banks, Eastbay, Sabre, Hatteras, San Juan, Hinckley and many other quality builders.
+"I offer comprehensive knowledge of fine power and sailing yachts, among those are: luxury yachts, Downeast and express cruisers, trawlers and sailboats, including Grand Banks, Eastbay, Sabre, MJM, San Juan, Hinckley and many other quality builders.
 My extensive experience with Grand Banks and Eastbays has gained me recognition throughout the industry."

 Working with you to locate a boat